Kong/docs.konghq.com/app/plugins/ip-restriction.md

   Plugins: /plugins

 description: |
-  Restrict access to an API, Route, or Service by either whitelisting or blacklisting IP addresses.
+  Restrict access to a Service or a Route (or the deprecated API entity) by either whitelisting or blacklisting IP addresses.
 Single IPs, multiple IPs or ranges in [CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation) like `10.10.10.0/24` can be used.

 params:
   name: ip-restriction